kube-logging/kube-logging.github.io/docs/quickstarts/example-s3.md

 ### Deploy the Logging operator with Helm

 To install the Logging operator using Helm, complete these steps.
-If you want to install the Logging operator using Kubernetes manifests, see [Deploy the Logging operator with Kubernetes manifests]({{< relref relref "docs/one-eye/logging-operator/_index.md" >}}.
+If you want to install the Logging operator using Kubernetes manifests, see [Deploy the Logging operator with Kubernetes manifests]({{< relref "docs/one-eye/logging-operator/_index.md" >}}.

 1. Add the chart repository of the Logging operator using the following commands: